kythe/kythe/kythe/rust/fuchsia_extractor/README.md

 can be given a different name by the developer.
 Let us call this directory `$FUCHSIA_OUT` for short.

-Multiple code corpora exist in `$FUCHSIA_DIR` and `$FUCHSIA_OUT`.
-There is C and C++ code, Rust code, go code, test fixtures, dart and flutter code, and dedicated IDL generated code for languages called FIDL and Banjo.
+Multiple corpus roots exist in `$FUCHSIA_DIR` and `$FUCHSIA_OUT`.
+The "source" corpus is at `../../` relative to the build root.
+FIDL generated code is at `./fidling`, Banjo generated code is at `./banjoing` and so on.
+Multiple corpus roots are used to satisfy the spec requirement for `FileInput.path`, which requires each file path to be relative to its corpus root, *and* not use any "parent" references (such as `../../`, which would be needed for the "src" corpus files).

 When filling out compilation unit data, we need to ensure that when we refer to files, their names are expressed relative to some of those directories, and